Skip to content

 var app = builder.Build();

-2. Request Data (Presentation Exchange)
+2. Request data (Presentation Exchange)

 using SdJwt.Net.Oid4Vp;

-app.MapPost("/request-verification", async (/* your verifier service */ verifier) =>
+app.MapPost("/request-verification", async (/* your verifier service */ HttpContext context) =>

 {